-During the first three months of 2018, the average oil price of West Texas Intermediate ("WTI") increased to \$62.91 per barrel from \$51.62 per barrel in the first three months of 2017.
-Natural gas prices increased slightly to an average price of \$3.08/Mcf (Henry Hub) for the first three months of 2018 compared to \$3.02/Mcf (Henry Hub) for the first three months of 2017.
-North American drilling rig activity increased 19% in the first three months of 2018 as compared to the first three months of 2017.
-U.S. well completions were up 52% in the first three months of 2018 compared to the same period in 2017.
+During the first six months of 2018, the average oil price of West Texas Intermediate ("WTI") increased to \$65.55 per barrel from \$49.85 per barrel in the first six months of 2017.
+Natural gas prices decreased slightly to an average price of \$2.96/Mcf (Henry Hub) for the first six months of 2018 compared to \$3.05/Mcf (Henry Hub) for the first six months of 2017.
+North American drilling rig activity increased 16% in the first six months of 2018 as compared to the first six months of 2017.
+U.S. well completions were up 32% in the first six months of 2018 compared to the same period in 2017.

 Following a dramatic two-year decline in E&P capital spending by our customers in 2015 and 2016, our business rebounded with 20% sales growth in 2017.
 We remain encouraged by stability in oil prices and sustained growth in drilling and completion activity.
 Prominent E&P spending surveys, which include many of our customers, indicate that 2018 spending will increase by a high single digit percentage globally including double digit growth in North America combined with more modest growth internationally.
 These positive macroeconomic variables combined with other favorable influences directly impact each of our business sectors.
 Healthy commodity prices and an emphasis on completing drilled but uncompleted wells ("DUCs") benefits our upstream business.
-In addition, a more favorable regulatory environment in the United States has benefited our business, particularly in the midstream sector where we also continue to see modernization and integrity projects in the gas utility space.
+In addition, a more favorable regulatory environment in the United States has benefited our business, particularly in the midstream sector where we continue to see modernization and integrity projects in the gas utility space, as well as increased demand for take away capacity in oil and gas producing basins.
 Our domestic downstream sector has benefitted from the improved access to and stability in pricing of the necessary feedstocks available from increased, and in some cases, new upstream production.
 We expect these favorable business trends to continue throughout 2018 and into 2019.

 In March 2018, the President of the United States signed a proclamation ("Section 232") imposing a 25% tariff on all steel imports and 10% on all aluminum imports into the U.S. Section 232 impacts all carbon products, including pipe, fittings and flanges.
 Certain countries have been exempted from the provisions of Section 232, and in certain cases, a quota system rather than tariffs has been implemented.
-These actions generally cause the price we pay for products to increase.
-We are well-positioned with both our suppliers and customers to react to any inflation resulting on the products we sell.
-We expect to see higher revenue due to our customer contract positions and higher LIFO expense for the products that we sell to the extent they are impacted by higher prices caused by the tariffs and quotas.
+In July 2018, pursuant to Section 301 of the Trade Act of 1974 ("Section 301"), additional tariffs of 25% went into effect on certain Chinese goods, including valves, valve parts and gaskets that we distribute.
+Although these actions generally cause the price we pay for products to increase, we are able to leverage long-standing relationships with our suppliers and the volume of our purchases to ensure we receive market competitive pricing.
+In addition, our contracts with customers generally allow us to react quickly to price increases through mechanisms that enable us to pass those increases along as they occur.
+These issues are dynamic and continue to evolve.
+The ultimate impact on our revenue and LIFO expense remains subject to uncertainty.
+We expect to see higher revenue due to these customer contract positions and higher LIFO expense for the products that we sell to the extent they are impacted by higher prices caused by the tariffs and quotas.